calexandru2018/linux-gui-legacy/README.md

 3. `pipenv install` installs the virtual environment and all necessary dependencies from `Pipfile`.
 4. `pipenv shell` enters the virtual environment.
 5. `sudo pip install -e .` installs the GUI in your virtual environment.
-6. `sudo protonvpn-gui` starts the GUI from within the virtual environment.
+6. `protonvpn-gui` starts the GUI from within the virtual environment.

 # How to use